J4Numbers/PowerFist/first_session.md

 miles outside of the city in the wilderness.
 This battle completes as the ship clears the lower layer of the smog cloud, careening towards the ground and a brand new crash site.
-Any adventurer which has not anchored themselves somehow in a secure location (or taken similar precautions) suffers 1D10 of bludgeoning damage as the ship crashes.
+Any adventurer which has not anchored themselves somehow in a secure location (or taken similar precautions) after 5 rounds of combat suffers 1D10 of bludgeoning damage as the ship crashes.